 - Electric Drill (and a bit that can go through metal)

 - Herbs Of Your Choice (I used five herbs, two of each, and they fit perfectly in my container)

 For The Wooden Markers

-- Cricut Maker (this is the only Cricut machine that can cut wood)
+- Cricut Maker or Maker 3 (this is the only Cricut machine that can cut wood)

 - Cricut Knife Blade Tool

 - (2) 12×12 Sheets Of Basswood (or three 12×8 Sheets if the 12×12 are out of stock)

 - Cricut TrueControl Knife (or other sharp craft knife)

 - Wood Stain (I used Tattered Angels Color Wash in French Roast from Hobby Lobby)